 Charms can also define a minimum number of storage instances.
 The postgresql charm specifies a minimum of zero for 'pgdata' whereas another charm may specify a different number.
 In any case, if detaching storage from a unit would bring the total number of storage instances below the minimum, Juju will return an error.

-Detaching storage from a unit does not destroy the storage.
-When a unit is
+Important: Detaching storage from a unit does not destroy the storage.

-removed from the model, and the unit has dynamic storage attached, Juju will
+unit is removed from a model, and the unit has dynamic storage attached, the

 --attach-storage flag of